Cat HealthMay 14, 2026

 When a cat licks its coat, it's depositing saliva, skin oils, and enzymes back onto the fur.
 Over time, that buildup combines with everyday dust and dander to create a greasy, mat-prone coat.
 Think of it like never washing your hair but running a comb through it — eventually, things get grim.

 In a place like Tempe, where the desert dust is relentless, this problem compounds fast.
-I've seen cats come in with what I call "cement mats" — a combination of environmental dust and natural oils that forms a hard shell against the skin.
+We've seen cats come in with what we call "cement mats" — a combination of environmental dust and natural oils that forms a hard shell against the skin.
 It's painful, it restricts movement, and in severe cases, it can lead to skin infections underneath.

 When Grooming Becomes a Medical Necessity